UTFOIL/Vectorization-Public/SLAVV_tutorial_readme.md

 ![](tutorial/81.png)|![](tutorial/81b.png)|![](tutorial/81c.png)

 ### Visualizations
-of the output vectors using a .vmv file output to the VessMorphoVis plugin to Blender.
+Use the .vmv file output to export the vascular vectorization to the VessMorphoVis plugin to Blender to visualize the network in 3D with lighting and color-coding.

+#### VessMorphoVis plugin to Blender: Loading .vmv file output from SLAVV
 ![](tutorial/90.png)

 #### Six faces of the box volume (colorful images are coded by vessel radius)